tomsaleeba/swarm-rest/README.md

   1. docker >= 18.06
   1. docker-compose >= 1.22.0
   1. a recent PG dump of the SWARM DB
+  1. AWS credentials for IAM user to store ElasticSearch snapshots (use `./create-aws-s3-user-and-bucket.sh` script to create)

 To start the stack: